 History of Rex Lumber

-The McRae family has a long history in the lumber business dating back to the early 1900’s in the Quincy, Florida area.
+The McRae family has a long history in the lumber business dating back to the early 1900’s in the Halsell, Alabama and Quincy, Florida areas.

 W. D. McRae established Rex Lumber Company in 1926 in Graceville, Florida.
 The mill started out as a Cypress Sawmill and later became an Oak Flooring manufacturer.
 The mill operated continuously, except for a brief period during World War II.
-W. D. McRae died November 27, 1949.
+W. D. McRae died November 27, 1949 at the age of 65.
 Three of the McRae sons, J. C., Wilson and Robert continued to run the business.